 - The procedure is supposed to be completed when the water is perfectly clear, similar to what you drank, it comes out.

 - After the procedure is complete, rest for about 50 minutes to one hour.
 Avoid sleeping during this time.

 After the rest period, eat a good help of ‘khichari’ a cooked preparation consisting of rice and lentils.

-For the next full week, keep a light and sattvic diet.
-Avoid milk, yogurt or any other dairy product, any citrus juices, etc., or anything too heavy to digest.
+For the next full week, keep light and sattvic diet.
+Avoid milk, yogurt, or any other dairy product, any citrus juices, etc., or anything too heavy to digest.